Aydar Lake: Background

 Up to the middle of the last century, the Arnasay lowland remained a dry salt pan most of the year.
 Only in Spring, in the lowlands, would the small, ephemeral Lake Tuzkan glisten briefly, disappearing in the hot weather.

 In the early sixties the Syr Darya was dammed up.
 Simultaneously the Shardara Dam was constructed.
-Floodgates were provided in the dam for flood control, opened as in 1969 during a raging flood.
+Floodgates were provided in the dam for flood control.
+In 1969 they were opened during a raging flood.
 Between February 1969 and February 1970 almost 60% of the Syr Darya's average flow (21 km^{3}) was drained from the Shardara Reservoir into the Arnasay lowland.
 In such a way new lakes were made.
 Since 1969 the Aydar Lake has regularly received the waters of the Syr Darya River when they overflow the capacity of the Shardara Reservoir.
-This has gradually filled up the natural cavity of Arnasay lowland to create the largest lake of Central Asia excluding its long western border, the Caspian Sea.
+This has gradually filled up the natural cavity of Arnasay lowland to create the third largest lake in Central Asia after Issyk Kul in Kyrgyzstan, and the Caspian Sea.

 In 2005, the Aydar Lake contained 44.3 cubic kilometers of water.
 The lake covers 3000 km2.
 It is nearly 250 km long and up to 15 km wide.
 The mineralization of the water averages 2 grams per liter (2,000 ppm).

 The lake's immediate surroundings are rural and sparsely inhabited.
 As at the year 2010 about 345 families or 1,760 people were living there.

 The region adjacent to the Kyzylkum Desert is of great potential for fishing, yurting and camel-riding tourist activities.